muhammadHaggy/hamming-code-simple/README.md

 # hamming-code-simple
-encode and decode Hamming Code with python and simpleGUI library.
+Encode and decode Hamming Code with python and simpleGUI library.
 No input validation.

+Done as a side project to help me with POK class assignment